 How companies can implement an agile approach to offshore software development and achieve significant improvements in the work with distributed teams

-Due to the impact of COVID-19, spending on IT services in 2022 will amount to around 1.2 trillion U.S. dollars worldwide, which means 11.2 % growth compared to 2020.
-It also influenced the IT-outsourcing market revenue, expected to be approximately 413.7 billion U.S. dollars by 2022.
+Due to the impact of COVID-19, spending on IT services in 2022 were amount to around 1.2 trillion U.S. dollars worldwide, which means 11.2 % growth compared to 2020.
+It also influenced the IT-outsourcing market revenue, expected to be approximately 413.7 billion U.S. dollars in 2022.

 Today, many companies move their software development activities offshore to achieve cost savings, save time, and optimize their product development processes.
 Market’s high demand for experienced developers provided access to a broader tech talent pool through offshore outsourcing.
 In the previous post, we’ve already discussed why and where to hire a dedicated development team and how it can help to streamline your startup.